swiftlang/swift-package-manager/README.md

 ## Installation

-The Swift Package Manager is included in Xcode 8.0 and all subsequent release.
+The Swift Package Manager is included in Xcode 8.0 and all subsequent releases.

 The package manager is also available for other platforms as part of all [Snapshots available at swift.org](https://swift.org/download/), including snapshots for the latest versions built from `master`.
 For installation instructions for downloaded snapshots, please see the [Getting Started](https://swift.org/getting-started/#installing-swift) section of [swift.org](https://swift.org).